bricao16/AutoGarcon/database/documentation/README.txt

-Each documentation page should contain:

-- Date Created
-- Text or SQL code written: Paste the code written or explain the applications used.
-- Summary of changes: Write up what was completed and the actions taken.
+Last Updated:2020-03-19 12:20:00

+Group: Database
+Folder: Documentation

+Files:

+Folders:
++SQL
++DatabaseCreation

-- Notes: Talk about how to improve or possible next steps in the process.
+Notes: Talk about how to improve or possible next steps in the process.

-Folders